webpapaya/fhs-slides/2020_fed_0_introduction.md

 ---

-# What will be the logged?
+# What will be the logged

 ```javascript
 function myFunction() {